 You don’t want your Government or ISP monitoring your streaming activities.
-I strongly recommend that you get yourself a VPN right now to make your streaming experience truly safe.
+I strongly recommend getting a VPN right now to make your streaming experience safe.

 ExpressVPN is the best VPN all around.
-It is safe and at the same time the fastest VPN you will get.
-It is super-easy to install and set up ExpressVPN on FireStick, Mobiles, Computers, and More.
+It is safe and, at the same time, the fastest VPN you will get.
+Installing and setting up ExpressVPN on FireStick, Mobiles, Computers, and More is super easy.

 ExpressVPN gives you an unconditional 30-day money-return guarantee.
 You can request a refund anytime within 30 days.

 CLICK HERE to Sign up for ExpressVPN yearly plan | save 49% | 3 Months Extra on the Yearly Plan | 30-Days Money Back Guarantee